Electricity at the macroscale and its microscopic origins: Single particle states

 \subsection{Bloch and Wannier functions}

-As discussed in Sec.~\ref{section:bfkany}, when describing the bulk of a material theoretically, or when simulating the bulk of a material, it is common to use Born-von K\'arm\'an periodic boundary conditions~\cite{born_von-karman}.
-This is equivalent to representing the material's bulk in a torus $\onetorus$ (or $\onetorus^n$, in $n$-d), which obviates the need to deal with surfaces.
-If the material is a crystal, the absence of any surfaces means that, at thermal or mechanical equilibrium, the distributions of electrons and nuclei have the exact $\volume$-periodicity of the crystal.
+As discussed in Sec.~\ref{section:bvkany} and Appendix~\ref{section:appendix_torus}, when describing the bulk of a material theoretically, or when simulating the bulk of a material, it is common to use Born-von K\'arm\'an periodic boundary conditions~\citep{born_von-karman}.
+This is equivalent to representing the material's bulk in a torus $\onetorus$ (or $\onetorus^m$ in $m$ dimensions), which obviates the need to deal with surfaces.

+If the material is a crystal, the absence of any surfaces means that the distributions of electrons and nuclei have the exact $\volume$-periodicity of the crystal at mechanical equilibrium; and at thermal equilibrium their time-averaged distributions are $\volume$-periodic.

 In solid state physics it is common to use $\onetorus$ to study the electronic subsystem in the presence of a $\volume$-periodic distribution of static nuclei.
-In the limit of heavy nuclei, the energy of interaction between electrons and nuclei is ${(n,\vext)\equiv \int_{\onetorus}n(x)\vext(x)\dd{x}}$, where $\vext$ is a $\volume$-periodic {\em external potential}.
-It is also common to simplify the electronic structure of the crystal with the assumption that the electron density, $n(x)$, can be built from the eigenfunctions of an effective one-electron Hamiltonian, $\hamsmall(x)$, which inherits $\volume$-periodicity from ${\vext}$.
+In the limit of heavy nuclei, the energy of interaction between electrons and nuclei is